ExcellentWish/fur-pet-store/README.md

 These users will be looking for:
 - An informative website, with information that is easy-to-find & concise
 - Current & up-to-date products, with essential information such as price, category, and images
-- Ability to view & purchase prints that are for sale
+- Ability to view & purchase pet toys that are for sale
 - User account functionality to view past orders and store billing information

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.